mendylivium/mendyfi-hotspot/README.md

 Edit .env and Change the "CENTRAL_DOMAINS"

-This is optional you can Access Admin page using your IP Address
+This is optional you can Access Admin Page on the Domain Provided

 ![Template](preview/central_domains.png)

 ```
 ...
-CENTRAL_DOMAINS=yourdomain, 127.0.0.1
+CENTRAL_DOMAINS=yourdomain
 ...
 ```

 ### - **LOGIN TO ADMIN PAGE**
+If provide domain in "CENTRAL_DOMAINS"
-Goto http://< you ip or domain >/auth/login
+Goto http://< your domain >/auth/login

+If dont,
+Goto http://< your ip>:8090/auth/login

 ![Template](preview/admin_login.png)